MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 Estimated Time: **60 minutes**

-### Exercise 1: Adding controllers and actions to an MVC application
+### Exercise 1: Adding Controllers and Actions to an MVC Application

 #### Scenario